 variety of seed planted,

 amount of rainfall,

 - To harvest the corn ear, hold the stalk and twist the tip of the ear downwards until it breaks off from the stalk.

 - After harvest, cook corn immediately or store, eating it fresh is the best.

 Storage and Usage Of Corn

-- If you are growing your corn only for fresh eating, it is best eating immediately.
-The quality of corn changes quick and the change is more rapid when left under high temperature.
+- If you are growing your corn only for fresh eating, it is best to eat it immediately.
+The quality of corn changes quickly and the change is more rapid when left under high temperature.
 There is a new variety that can keep their flavour for up to two weeks.